Exporting Our Dog Back to Australia: Leishmania Blood Test

 As we prepare to export our beagle, Sniffy, back to Australia, one of the final steps in the process was getting a Leishmania blood test today.
 The Australian government has strict requirements for the importation of dogs, and this blood test is crucial in ensuring that Sniffy can safely return without any health risks.
-We visited VCA Tri City Vet in Tempe, Arizona, for this test and made arrangements for subsequent appointments as the export date approaches.
+We visited VCA Tri City Animal Hospital in Tempe, Arizona, for this test and made arrangements for subsequent appointments as the export date approaches.
 We came across this vet apecifically from Facebook groups saying this vet has experience with international exports and was currently working on 3 Australian dog relocations.
 This post covers our experience and provides essential background on why this step is necessary for dog owners exporting pets to Australia.

 What is Leishmania?